PangXH842/Malacca-mod/README.md

 ## Parameswara of Malacca
 Malacca Sultanate led by Parameswara.

-Start bias: Coast, Avoid Tundra, Avoid Snow.
+Start bias: Coast, Avoid Tundra.

 #### Unique Ability: Strait of Malacca
 +1 Gold, +1 Culture, +1 Faith from every Trade Route.
 Gifting Gold to a City State generates 10% more Influence.